Virginia House of Delegates: History and location

-In 1999, Republicans took control of the House of Delegates for the first time since Reconstruction (with the exception of a brief 2-year period in which the Readjuster Party was in the majority in the 1880s).
+In 1999, Republicans took control of the House of Delegates for the first time since Reconstruction (with the exception of a brief two-year period in which the Readjuster Party was in the majority in the 1880s).
 The Republican Party held the majority until 2019, when the Democratic Party won a majority of the seats, thus regaining control of the House of Delegates.
 The majority was sworn in on January 8, 2020, after which Eileen Filler-Corn (D-Fairfax) was elected as the first female and Jewish Speaker of the Virginia House of Delegates.

-On November 4, 2020, Virginia voters approved a constitutional amendment that removed the authority to redistrict congressional and state legislative districts from the General Assembly, and gave that power to a newly-established 16-member panel composed of eight lawmakers and eight non-lawmaker citizens.
+On November 4, 2020, Virginia voters approved a constitutional amendment that removed the authority to redistrict congressional and state legislative districts from the General Assembly, and gave that power to a newly established 16-member panel composed of eight lawmakers and eight non-lawmaker citizens.
 The maps created by this commission are subject to the approval of the General Assembly, but lawmakers cannot change the commission's lines.

+On November 7, 2023, the Democrats regained control of the House of Delegates after securing a 51-seat majority.

 Salary and qualifications

-The annual salary for delegates is $17,640 per year.
+The annual salary for delegates is $17,640.
 Each delegate represents roughly 84,702 people.
 Candidates for office must be at least 21 years of age at the time of the election, residents of the districts they seek to represent, and qualified to vote for General Assembly legislators.
 The regular session of the General Assembly is 60 days long during even numbered years and 30 days long during odd numbered years, unless extended by a two-thirds vote of both houses.

 Composition

 Article IV, Section 3 of the Constitution of Virginia stipulates that the House of Delegates shall consist of between 90 and 100 members.
 It does not put any condition on the number of districts and only speaks of "several house districts".
-While there used to be multi-member districts, since 1982, there have been 100 districts electing one member each.
+While there used to be multi-member districts, since 1982 there have been 100 districts electing one member each.